GCMO/SpaceX_API_FullStack/README.md

+### OBJECTIVE:
 Using SpaceX GraphQL API https://api.spacex.land/graphql/ presented the data on a master-detail-view page.
+An exciting assignment during an recruitment process.
+Very tight deadline, had to be delivered in 2 days.

+### FRONT-END:
-FRONT-END: ReactJS, Bootstrap and CSS (via CDN see index.html ) Apollo, GraphQL
+ReactJS, Bootstrap and CSS (via CDN see index.html ) Apollo, GraphQL

+### BACK-END:
-BACK-END: Node, Express, GraphQL, Apollo
+Node, Express, GraphQL, Apollo

+### DOCKER:
-DOCKER: The app is fully dockerized just run:
+The app is fully dockerized just run:

 --> docker-compose up -d

 --> open the browser at http://localhost:3000

-OBJECTIVE:

-An exciting assignment during an recruitment process.
-Very tight deadline, had to be delivered in 2 days.

-ARCHITECTURE:
+### ARCHITECTURE:
 So the main architecture of the project required a 2 step process:

 1- Fetch the data from the SpaceX offiicial API